Addicted (2002 film)

-Addicted is a 2002 South Korean thriller film directed by Park Young-hoon and starring Lee Byung-hun and Lee Mi-yeon.
+Addicted is a 2002 South Korean thriller film directed by Park Young-hoon and starring Lee Mi-yeon and Lee Byung-hun.
 In 2009 it was remade into an American film called Possession.

 Synopsis

 Two brothers have different interests; Dae-jun (Lee Byung-hun) loves car racing while Ho-jun (Lee Eol) loves carpentry, art and gardening.
 Despite their differences the two brothers are very close.
 Ho-jun marries his girlfriend Eun-soo (Lee Mi-yeon).
 Dae-jun decides to take part in a car race even though his brother, who is concerned for his safety, asks him not to do that particular race.
 With a heavy heart Ho-jun plans on attending the car race to support Dae-jun.
 Running late, he has to hail a taxi.
 The speeding taxi crashes into a lorry, and Ho-jun is seriously injured.
 At the same time as the taxi crashes, Dae-jun's car overturns in the middle of the race and he is also badly injured.

 Both Dae-jun and Ho-jun fall into comas.
 A year later, Dae-jun wakes up but is unable to walk properly, due in part to his physical injuries.
 He is brought home by Eun-soo, where she attempts to take care of him while he recovers.
 Over time, Eun-soo realises that Dae-jun is behaving identically to her husband.
 Dae-jun tries to convince Eun-soo that he feels like he is actually Ho-jun, unable to explain why.
 He agrees to go for a hypnosis test and his answers so reflect his brother's character, that the doctor concludes Ho-jun's spirit has entered Dae-jun's body.
 Eun-soo is devastated by this revelation.

 Eun-soo, unable to accept Dae-jun as Ho-jun, tells Dae-jun's girlfriend He-jin that she is unable to live with Dae-jun.
 He-jin offers to take Dae-jun away to work with her at a farm and Dae-jun agrees to go there for the sake of Eun-soo.
 One rainy day, Dae-jun appears to Eun-soo just as Ho-jun had before.
 They discuss memories together and Eun-soo finally accepts Dae-jun as the "possessed" spirit of her former husband.
 Dae-jun and Eun-soo then share a slow, emotional night together after the tearful revelation.
 They start to live life together as a happy and loving couple.
 In time, Eun-soo becomes pregnant with Dae-jun's child.